ihac/acl/README.md

 ```
 . {
     firewall {
-        block type A from ANY
+        block type A net ANY
     }
 }
 ```